darkhorsekelly/stream-deck-insert-timestamp/README.md

+# Summary
-# Simple utility to insert timestamp for the Stream Deck
+Simple utility to insert timestamp for the Stream Deck